United States - The climate in short

 The coast of the state of New York overlooking Lake Erie and Lake Ontario has similar temperatures, but it's particularly snowy on account of the aforementioned lake-effect snow.
 In

-Buffalo, nearly 2 meters (6.5 feet) of snow fall per year.
-The temperatures are similar to those of Chicago, but summer is a bit less hot because of the cooling effect of the lake, which here is more evident.
-The
+Buffalo, snowfall reaches 240 cm (95 in).
+The temperatures are similar to those of Chicago, but summer is a bit milder because of the cooling effect of the lake, which here is more evident.

 Summer is hot and sunny, especially in the western part, while it's a bit milder in the area of the Appalachian Mountains and along the east coast.
 Summer is a fairly rainy season, mainly because of afternoon thunderstorms, but in the central and eastern part, some weather fronts may also pass.
 In summer, heat waves can occur, sometimes intense, and unlike in the north of the country, they can be persistent.